itssamuelrowe/binarystars/content/packages/understanding-qualified-names.md

 You can create a hierarchy of packages using a qualified name.
-We mentioned this term in the previous lecture without going into its details.
+We mentioned this term in the previous section without going into its details.

 A qualified name is a sequence of identifiers separated by dots.
 Here are some examples of qualified names.